A screenshot of how the theme looks like

 The static/css directory is a special case.
 It contains the generated Tailwind CSS file with the name generated.css.
 It will stay in its original location.
 This file is generated from the file css/main.css, which is the input for the CSS generation.
 The generation process can be triggered with a script in the package.json file.
 You only need to adjust and run the script in package.json if you make changes to the theme's template files or use new Tailwind CSS classes directly in your content files.
 Since the source file css/main.css has moved to the directory themes/zolarwind/css/main.css, we need to adjust the script in package.json accordingly.

-This is how the relevant part of it looks like for the stand-alone site:
+This is what the relevant part of it looks like for the stand-alone site:

 "scripts": {